 How to serve penne pomodoro

-I like to serve penne pomodoro straight from the pan while it’s still warm and silky.
+I serve penne pomodoro straight from the pan while it’s still warm and silky.
 It’s a complete meal on its own, but it also pairs beautifully with a crisp Italian chopped salad, a slice of garlic bread with sliced bread, or some roasted oyster mushrooms on the side.
 For something lighter, try my homemade caprese salad — it complements the tomato and basil flavors perfectly.

 Storage and reheating suggestions